GENERAL ORDER G-02-20 REV: SUBJECT PERSONAL APPEARANCE AND GROOMING (SWORN)

 B. A branding is type of scarification, a body modification that permanently transforms the skin by causing a visible scar, often made by burning.

-C. Tattoos and brandings on the head and face (front of a person’s head from the forehead to chin) shall be prohibited.
+C. Tattoos and brandings on the scalp, face (front of a person’s head from the forehead to chin), and the front of the neck shall be prohibited.

 D. Cosmetic tattoos such as eyeliner, eyebrows, and lips are permitted so long as they are natural in appearance.

 E. Tattoos and brandings that detract from the mission of law enforcement shall be prohibited.
 Prohibited tattoos and brandings include, but are not limited to, those which incorporate profanity; promote racism; discrimination; indecency; obscenity; lawlessness; violence; illegal drug use; hatred or intolerance; and depict sexually explicit or anatomically correct nude images.

 F. The Chief has the authority to order personnel to cover tattoos deemed to be inconsistent with the mission of law enforcement.
 Members shall cover such tattoos with Division-issued clothing or by utilizing commercially available cosmetics or fabric covers made for the purpose of covering tattoos.
 If commercial products are used, they must be of a skin-tone color and be neutral in appearance.
 This policy shall apply while the member is on-duty (including training or outside events), representing the Division in an official capacity, or when engaged in law enforcement secondary employment; regardless of whether the member is in uniform or otherwise attired.

 IV.
 BODY ORNAMENTATION

 A. Members shall not wear any item of ornamentation or jewelry on their hands, ears, head, face, nose, eyebrow, tongue, or any other body part that is visible when clothed.
 Prohibited ornamentation includes, but is not limited to, body-piercing jewelry.